About 2 dozen NFL players protested during anthems Sunday

 Associated Press journalists counted 22 players protesting during the anthems in some way before day games.
 Some took a knee, others sat on the bench, stayed in the tunnel or raised a fist.

 On Sunday, the Seahawks and 49ers had the most protesters.
-Seattle defensive end Michael Bennett and seven Seahawks teammates did not stand before their game with the New York Giants.
+Seattle defensive end Michael Bennett and seven Seahawks teammates did not stand during the anthem before their game with the New York Giants.

 As a New York City police officer sang the anthem, Bennett was joined by defensive tackle Sheldon Richardson, defensive end Brandon Jackson, defensive end Marcus Smith, defensive tackle Jarran Reed, defensive end Frank Clark and defensive end Quinton Jefferson.
 Defensive end Cliff Avril, scratched for the game, sat between Clark and Bennett.